LogoNEXTDEVKIT Docs

 Create a .env file in the root directory of your project, and never commit it to version control.

-You can copy the example file as a starting point:
+You can copy the example file as a starting point, then modify as needed:

 📋 Platform-Specific Configuration